binkley/homebrewery-files/witch.md

 Witches say the eyes speak before the mouth does.
 A curse carried in a glance, stopping hearts, thoughts, and hands.

-You learn the **Witch Glare** cantrip.
+You learn the **Harsh Glare** cantrip.
 It counts as a Witch cantrip for you and doesn't count against the number of cantrips you know.
 (The cantrip is described at the end.)

 #### Level 1: Herbal Sage